 LC No Canning Required Note

 But rather than go without, some of us lazy home cooks cheat.
-We make a small batch of strawberry jam and, rather than fuss with canning, we stash it in the fridge in an unsealed, unsterilized, uncumbersome little container for just a week or so.
+We make a small batch of strawberry jam and, rather than fuss with canning, we stash it in the fridge in an unsealed, unsterilized, handy little container for a week or so.
 The small, manageable batch lasts just long enough before we grow tired of the particular flavor.
 And then we move on to the next fruit that we fancy, using any recipe for preserves but skipping the preserving part.
 And we always, always, always keep it in the fridge.

 Special Equipment: 4 ounce jelly jars (optional) or other small resealable containers

 - 45 M